 Note that on the Big Island, apartments, condominiums and homes are eligible to be operated as vacation rentals if they are located in areas zoned for such use or they have obtained the required authorization(s) from the State & County of Hawaii.
 We recommended that you confirm with the owner or manager that the property is operating in compliance with all applicable laws before booking.

 Comparison between hotels and vacation rentals in Hawaii

 We compare the benefits of staying in a hotel versus staying in a vacation rental based on the following points:

-Vacation rentals offer more privacy.
-Inside, you won’t hear your neighbours through the thin walls of your room.
+Vacation rentals offer far more privacy.
+Inside, you won’t hear your neighbors through the thin walls of your room.
 The same goes for the outside spaces.
 Especially in the more rural areas outside the cities, vacation rentals often include a secluded garden.

 Hotels often offer the convenience of a buffet for breakfast and a restaurant for dinner.
 Vacation rentals have their own dining area with kitchen and refrigerator, in which you prepare your own food.
 You can also order take-out and have a romantic dinner in your backyard, have breakfast in your bathrobe, and plunder your fridge for a midnight snack if you wake up hungry.

 Cleaning: who cleans your place and what does it cost?

 In a hotel you can leave your room in a state of chaos, and return to a beautifully cleaned room every day of your stay.
 In a vacation rental do not have the luxury of your in-house cleaning service.
 However, since you have lots more space available in your rental, it won’t clog up that quickly.
 Hotels don’t charge a cleaning fee to prepare your room for the next occupant after your stay.
 Vacation rentals often do charge a cleaning fee to clean the house.
 This fee generally is between $30 to $100.